Enoch2k2/rails-form-generator/README.md

 ## Form

-Start the rails server\n
+Start the rails server.
-Name your resource you want to create\n
+Name your resource you want to create.
-Give 2 string attributes\n
+Give 2 string attributes.
-Give 2 integer attributes\n
+Give 2 integer attributes.
-Click submit and watch your server as it creates the resource and migrates it into the database.\n\n
+Click submit and watch your server as it creates the resource and migrates it into the database.

 This was just a sample app to show how to use system commands to run rails commands in the backend of your app.